WoutDepeuter/Portfolio-laravel/README.md

 # Portfolio Laravel

 Welcome to my portfolio built with Laravel!
-This project highlights my work and showcases my skills as a developer through various features and functionalities.
+This project highlights my work and showcases my skills as a developer through various features and functionalities its a type of forum for developers

 ## Features